Datamine/rlhf-signatures/README.md

 As the later sections show, some models have significant ordering biases, so creating question sets that are perfectly symmetrical with respect to ordering is important to counteract any biasing effects.

-3. Run `get_answers.py`.
+3. Run `get_answers.py questions/questions.csv`.
 This will query all the APIs with the questions from `questions.csv`.
+(You can use a different Questions file, of course.
+But beware of line 38, the script assumes that the actual question itself is in the fourth column of the CSV.)
 It is designed to be robust errors/interruptions, and therefore handles every single row as a separate file-write.
 It will skip over all previously written questions.
 Pay attention to the logs in case of rate limiting, as I encountered with Gemini 2.0 Pro.

 4. Run `validate_answers.py dataset/` to check all the answers for validity.
 There's a small amount of cleanup that may be necessary: Gemini's models terminate all their answers with a newline, and various models will insert periods, and occasionally answer with a whole sentence.